jenna-tb-ekwealor/BIOL710/README.md

 ![](popups.png)

-## Available Tutorials

-- "lesson1": Exploring data
-- "lesson2": Introduction to data
-- "lesson3": Foundations for statistical inference - Sampling distributions
-- "lesson4": Foundations for statistical inference - Confidence intervals
-- "lesson5": Probability
-- "lesson6": Inference for numerical data
-- "lesson7": Inference for categorical data
-- "lesson8": Introduction to linear regression
-- "lesson9": Multiple linear regression
-- "lesson10": The normal distribution
-- "lesson11": When the bootstrap fails
-- "roadless_collect": Collect data for [Roadless America](https://www.amstat.org/asa/files/pdfs/stew/PercentWithinMileofRoad.pdf) activity

 ## Lab Instructions

 There will be a pre-lab and a lab report for each lab.
-The pre-lab will be completed individually and graded for completion.
-This is **due by noon on Thursdays**.
-Then during lab you will work in a team of three to complete a lab report.
-If you finish early you can use the time to work on the homework due the following day.Pre-lab is submitted as a Google Form (see below).
-Lab report submitted to Moodle as LastName-LastName-LastName-L-LabNumber.Rmd and LastName-LastName-L-LabNumber.html The lab report is **due before class on the Monday following the lab**.
+The pre-lab will be completed individually via learnR and graded for completion.
+This is **due by the start of class on MONDAYS, except for Week 1, which is due Wednesday January 31**.
+Then during lab you will work in a team of three (or so) to complete a lab report in `R`.
+Both pre-labs and lab reports are submitted on Canvas (see below).
+The lab report is **due each class day by 11:59 pm**.

 ## How to Submit Pre-Lab